PetterNas/sointegrations/README.md

-# sointegrations
-SuperOffice integrations - CRMScripts

-## Here you will easy to implement CRMScripts that will help you to automate your solution.
+## Easy to implement CRMScripts you to automate your solution.

 # Integrations include:
 * Dialogflow Chatbot integration